 Help yourself prepare for your collegiate journey with recommended reads from our recommended reading list.

 Prospective students from foreign countries are required to have a School Certificate or General Certificate of Education.
 In addition, students from Non-English speaking countries must present a Test of English as a Foreign Language (TOEFL) score of at least 500, or a Certificate of Completion from an Intensive English Language Program (IELP) or English as a Second Language (ESL) Program at a regionally accredited American College or University.
 International freshmen are required to have taken the ACT and may be required to take the Freshman Placement Test.

 International Students seeking admission into the United States should submit all required documents 3 to 6 months prior to the semester for which they are seeking admission to the college.

-International Students must also submit the following original documents before they can be accepted to the college:
+International Students must submit the following original documents before they can be accepted to the college:

-- An application form along with a $75.00 non-refundable application fee
+1. An official college application along with the $75.00 non-refundable application fee.

-- School Certificate or General Certificate of Education
+2. School Certificate or General Certification of Education.

-- TOEFL Score Report or IELP or ESL Certificate of Completion
+3. TOEFL score report or IELP or ESL Certificate of Completion (if applicable).

-- Immunization Record showing date of measles and rubella inoculations.
-(Students born before January 1, 1957 are exempt from this requirement)
+2. Immunization Record showing date of two (2) measles and rubella inoculations.